Thomas Francis Wigley: History

-Wigley was the third son of influential businessman J. F. Wigley and educated at St. Peter's College under Archdeacon Farr, and on leaving school was articled to his uncle W. R. Wigley of Glenelg and called to the Bar in 1879.
+Wigley was the third son of influential businessman J. F. Wigley and educated at St Peter's College under Archdeacon Farr, and on leaving school was articled to his uncle William Wigley of Glenelg and called to the Bar in 1879.
 He had a practice in Port Augusta before moving to Adelaide.

-He invested in Broken Hill Proprietary shares, which made him quite wealthy, and was able to take an extensive tour of Europe with Mrs. Wigley where they purchased, among other works, the painting A Sea-Spell by Dante Gabriel Rossetti.
-The painting hung in the Art Gallery of South Australia in April and May 1899, along with 14 others of his recent purchases: a flower study by Henri Fantin-Latour and three landscapes by Frank Walton, then was in Mrs. Wigley's South Yarra residence for some years before being exhibited in the McArthur Gallery of the State Library of Victoria.
+He invested in BHP shares, which made him quite wealthy, and was able to take an extensive tour of Europe with his wife where they purchased, among other works, the painting A Sea-Spell by Dante Gabriel Rossetti.
+The painting hung in the Art Gallery of South Australia in April and May 1899, along with 14 others of his recent purchases: a flower study by Henri Fantin-Latour and three landscapes by Frank Walton, then was in Mrs Wigley's South Yarra residence for some years before being exhibited in the McArthur Gallery of the State Library of Victoria.

 Horse racing

 On his return he became interested in racing, and purchased two bay colts, Cheddar, who won for him the 1890 South Australian Derby, and Norwood, who won the 1891 St. Leger, but later had to be killed on account of lameness.

 He took the 1893 Morphettville Plate with La Cheville, which he had leased from William Blackler and paid handsomely.

-He took the Adelaide Hunt Club Cup with Zulu, and other good races with St. George and other horses.
+He took the Adelaide Hunt Club Cup with Zulu, and other good races with St George and other horses.

 In his obituaries Wigley is credited with doing the bankrupt South Australian Jockey Club a valuable service when the Morphettville Racecourse was put up at auction by order of the mortgagee.
 According to this account Wigley and Sylvester John Browne purchased the property and later handed it over at the purchase price to the revived S.A.J.C., formed by Sir Richard Baker and Mr. A. O. Whitington.

-The facts are a little more involved: the Club and the Racecourse failed in 1883 shortly after the Totalizator (whose profits the Club had come to rely on) was outlawed by Parliament.
+The facts are a little more involved: the club and the Racecourse failed in 1883 shortly after the Totalizator (whose profits the Club had come to rely on) was outlawed by Parliament.
 The Queensland Mortgage Company, who had lent the Club £6000 for improvements, then exerted their rights and resumed the property, which as an unimproved site had been made over to the Club by Thomas Elder on very generous terms.